Spartronics4915/developers_handbook/java_lessons/2_variables_datatypes.md

 | `boolean` | `true` | Either `true` or `false`. |
 | `String` | `"foo"` | Holds textual data. |

 Each of these types can hold a limited set of data.
 An `int` can contain neither `foo` nor `3.1`.
-The numerical types also have a maximum number they can hold; for example, on some systems `float` can hold a maximum of ~2.147483647x10^9, while a double can then hold a maximum of ~9.223372036854776x10^18 (it has double the number of bits available as the float, so it has exponentially more precision).
-When choosing between a double and a float, choose a double unless you have a reason not to.
+The numerical types also have a maximum number they can hold; this is why `double` is called double: it is _double_ the precision of a `float`.
+(When choosing between a `double` and a `float`, choose a `double` unless you have specific a reason not to.)

 ## Variables
 You've probably taken algebra, and seen variables before.
 Often, they're called x or y.
 We have variables in programming too, but they're a bit different than what you see in math class: